Understanding Medicare Coverage Gaps and How to Address Them

 1. Consider a Medicare Advantage Plan (Part C)

-• What to Look For: Check if the plan includes coverage for the services you use frequently, such as dental cleanings or hearing aids.
+What to Look For: Check if the plan includes coverage for the services you use frequently, such as dental cleanings or hearing aids.
+Example: Maria chose a Medicare Advantage plan because it covers her eyeglasses and provides regular cleanings with her dentist.

 2. Add a Standalone Insurance Plan